nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf91/nrf91_cloud_certificate.rst

 Complete the following steps to provision the certificate:

-1. Start nRF Connect for Desktop and install the `Cellular Monitor`_ app.
+1. Start nRF Connect for Desktop and install the `Cellular Monitor app`_.
 #.
 Open the Cellular Monitor app.
 #.
 Connect the DK to the computer with a micro-USB cable, and turn it on.
 #.
 Click :guilabel:`Select device` and select the DK from the drop-down list.